-Program Name: Bachelor of Science in Networking Engineering Credential: Bachelor of Science Degree Program Duration: 4 Years (8 Semesters) Credit Hours: 138 Credit Hours Start Dates: Fall, Spring, and Summer
+Program Name: Bachelor of Science in Networking Engineering

+Duration: 4 Years (8 Semesters) Credit Hours: 138 Credit Hours Start Dates: Fall, Spring, and Summer

 As a Network Engineering student at Canadian University Dubai you will have hands-on experience in the University's state-of-the-art networking labs as well as the opportunity to contribute to faculty research projects.
 You will benefit from exposure to industry professionals through free tutorials and workshops delivered by international companies.
 On graduating from the program, you will have a strong practical and theoretical background in Network Engineering and will be prepared to enter the workforce with a fully accredited Bachelor of Science degree.